-I don’t know about you but I’m feeling creatively fried.
+I don’t know about you, but I’m feeling creatively fried.
 If you’re suffering from creative burnout, too, then read on.

-Burnout has recently been classified as a medical condition by the World Health Organization, how can you make sure that you don’t succumb to it?
+Burnout has recently been classified as a medical condition by the World Health Organisation.
+So how can you make sure that you don’t succumb to it?
 In this blog post, we’ll look at how long our ‘supply’ of creative can last and more…

 Is creativity finite?

 It can definitely feel like it sometimes – that point when the brain ceases to fire on all cylinders and your imagination is numbed.
-As if every idea is a feeble reworking of an old one and just sees you gawping blankly at page or blinking cursor.
+It’s as if every idea is a feeble reworking of an old one that sees you gawping blankly at a page or blinking cursor.

 But as Maya Angelou famously said: “You can’t use creativity up.
 The more you use, the more you have.”